• Skip to main content

 • AaronSymko

-AaronSymko 2 months ago in reply to AurelBuche
+AaronSymko over 1 year ago in reply to AurelBuche

 Also, for opening a form directly under the last mouse click, you can supply a second argument to hiDisplayForm as -1:-1.
 For example: